 Bend Zee Knees.
 Austrians were largely responsible for bringing alpine skiing from their country to America.
 For many years before and after World War II, these Austrian imports dominated the industry in the United States--as instructors, area managers, and developers.
 A number joined our army in that war as ski troopers to fight against Hitler in the Alps of Europe.
 Austrians are noted for their discipline, adherence to standards, and zeal for accomplishment.
 Self-admittedly, however, for many English was not a language they could teach in easily.
 Of course in skiing the bending (and unbending, or straightening) of the knees leads to many good things, as mentioned in other parts of this writing.
 And so there are stories of early Austrian ski instructors whose lessons consisted of the advice "Bend Zee Knees...Five Dollars, Please."
+(The price would now be much more.)
 The American culture is a bit different, and so it is natural, perhaps, that this difference when coupled with international jealousy and rivalry would lead to modern instructors pointing out some of the demands Austrians had made on their early pupils.
 Another story is documented and involves Hannes Schroll, who pioneered skiing at Yosemite's Badger Pass and the Tahoe area's Sugar Bowl.
 He is now in the U.S. National Ski Hall of Fame.
 He admonished students about as follows: "My zhtudent, you are zhtanding like a Chrizhtmaz tree!
 You are going to have to bend your kneez zooner or later, zo vhy not zave uz both zome time by bending zem now?"
 Today we would want to see the knees bend, too, but we'd get them to bend by bending the ankles first so the weight lowers over the feet and therefore does not shift rearward.

 More tips are to follow, including those briefed below.
 Suggestions for new topics, or reworking old ones, will be heeded.